Tencent/TNN/doc/en/user/convert_en.md

 ```

 ## Model Conversion Details
 convert2tnn is just an encapsulation of a variety of tools for model converting.
-According to the principles explained in the first part "Introduction to model conversion", you can also convert the original model into ONNX first, and then convert the ONNX model into a TNN model.
+According to the principles explained in the previous parts "Introduction to model conversion", you can also convert the original model into ONNX first, and then convert the ONNX model into a TNN model.
 We provide documentation on how to manually convert Caffe, Pytorch, TensorFlow models into ONNX models, and then convert ONNX models into TNN models.
-If you encounter problems when using the convert2tnn conversion tool, we recommend that you understand the relevant content, which may help you to use the tool more smoothly.
+If you encounter problems when using the convert2tnn converter, we recommend that you understand the relevant content, which may help you to use the tool more smoothly.

 - [onnx2tnn](onnx2tnn_en.md)
 - [pytorch2tnn](onnx2tnn_en.md)